Krusophyx/PrinciplesExample/README.md

-# PrinciplesExample
+# ITandLaw

-## Principle. early and continuous delivery of valuable software
+## Principle 2 - Source of personal information

+### Actionable item 1
+- [ ] Interpretation.
+Is the information collected authentic?
+- [ ] Action.
+The information collected is authenticated by;
+- [ ]         being given directly from the individual with,
+- [ ]         supporting documents

+### Actionable item 2
-- [ ] action 1 - Quickly deliver a working prtoptype within the first week
+- [ ] Interpretation.
+Are you getting the clients consent?
-- [ ] action 2 - Test this software with the client straight away
+- [ ] Action.
+There is an option not to give information.
+By clicking submit the client gives consent.

+## Principle 3 - Collection of information from subject

-- [ ] <!-- comment you need to expand on this a little -->
+- [ ] Interpretation.